 General Medicine Morning Report

 Gen Med morning report is a conference specifically designed for residents and students on their General Medicine rotation.
 In addition to the typical case presentation format, each session also features a brief clinical question discussion led by an individual Gen Med team.
-Special Gen Med Morning Report sessions include Review of the Online Gen Med Exam, Audience Response Day, and Harvey [The Heart Sounds Simulator] Day.
+Special Gen Med Morning Report sessions include Hospitalist Lecture Series, Friday Morning Quarterback, and Harvey [The Heart Sounds Simulator] Day.

 This departmental conference, led by the Chief Residents, includes evidence-based topic discussions, case presentations, journal reviews, and even board preparation materials.